Atypon-OpenSource/app-themes/README.md

 Make sure to do:

-`npm set @atypon:registry https://atypon-npm-registry.herokuapp.com`
+Create an account in https://www.npmjs.com/

+Make sure you are given maintainer access in npm (different from github!) and then login in console with `npm login`.

+Make sure that you've updated the version in package.json or else there will be an error.

-`npm publish` will publish the package to the Atypon NPM registry, and cause it to be pulled from there
+Finally `npm publish` will publish the package to the Atypon NPM registry, and cause it to be pulled from there